bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="After completion of animation, remove slider." />
 </p>

-Then the last thing we need to do is after this animation is completed, I want to remove it from the DOM altogether.
+<p>Then the last thing we need to do is after this animation is completed,
+I want to remove it from the DOM altogether.
 The key word there is after this animation is completed.
 That means I need a callback function.
-In here, after the easeInQuad, you&apos;re going to put a comma, and add a function like so and it&apos;s wrapping around funny and includes this explorer here, so you can see it better.
+In here, after the easeInQuad, you&apos;re going to put a comma, and add a function like so and it&apos;s wrapping around funny and includes this explorer here, so you can see it better.</p>

-But this function is a callback function that runs when this animation has completed and that&apos;s what I want to do here.
+<p>But this function is a callback function that runs when this animation
+has completed and that&apos;s what I want to do here.
 I&apos;m going to click inside of there and move that down.
 Then I can say, I want to actually remove this first one, so I can say dollar sign, get my <b>jQuery</b>
-object and say here, pound slider ul.first.remove.That will take it off the DOM entirely.
+object and say here, pound slider ul.first.remove.That will take it off the DOM entirely.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 348. example, add a callback function (207) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">